flipacholas/Architecture-of-consoles/articles/xbox.md

 >
 > -- <cite>Seamus Blackley (Co-author of the original Xbox)</cite>

-In the following section we'll examine the inner workings of this chip.
+In the following section, we'll examine the inner workings of this chip.
 Now, I'm afraid we find ourselves mixed in a lot of terminology and marketing terms just like the CPU section, but fear not!
 I'll start with the basics.

 #### Architecture and design